jdjaxon/linux_cac/README.md

   remove <command>`.
 - The scripted installation has only been tested on the configurations listed in the [Supported Distributions](#supported-distributions)
-- This script uses the 64-bit version of the cackey package.

 #### Methods